MaysoonAhmad/MaysoonAhmedResume-/Maysoon Ahmed Resume 2019 March.md

 * Work with children in the classroom to promote their learning and development

-* Communicate with parents and keep them informed about their childís development and any changes to the regular day-to-day schedule
+* Communicate with parents and keep them informed about their child‚Äôs development and any changes to the regular day-to-day schedule